A project to revitalize the economy in the north of China

 In February 2014, Chinese President Xi Jinping announced the creation in the north of the country of the metropolitan region called “Jing-Jin-Ji” (“Jing” for Beijing, “Jin” for Tianjin and “Ji” for the province of Hebei, in Chinese “京津冀”, that surrounds the two cities).

-In the arc of the next ten years these three areas will be modernized and effectively connected with the objective of reducing the economic and development gap that divides the center, Beijing and and Tianjin, with the areas on the outskirts, or the poorer areas within Hebei Province.
+In the arc of the next ten years, these three areas will be modernized and effectively connected with the objective of reducing the economic and development gap that divides the center, Beijing and Tianjin, with the areas on the outskirts, or the poorer areas within Hebei Province.

 In addition this new mega-urban area has the purpose of reducing the profound differences in development that separate it from the country’s more prosperous economic belt: the Blue and Pearl River Deltas.